tira-io/tirex-tracker/README.md

 ## Abstract

 > The reproducibility and transparency of retrieval experiments heavily depends on properly provided information on the experimental setup and conditions.
 But as manually curating such experiment metadata can be tedious, error-prone, and inconsistent, metadata should be systematically collected in an automatic way—similar to the collection of Python and git-specific settings in the `ir_metadata` reference implementation.
 To enable a platform-independent automatic metadata collection following the `ir_metadata` specification, we introduce the TIREx tracker: a tool realized via a lightweight C binary, pre-compiled with all dependencies for all major platforms to track hardware configurations, usage of power/CPUs/RAM/GPUs, and experiment/system versions.
 The TIREx tracker seamlessly integrates into Python, Java, or C/C++ workflows and can be easily incorporated in run submissions of shared tasks, which we showcase for the TIRA/TIREx platform.
-Code, binaries, and documentation are publicly available at <https://github.com/tira-io/tirex-tracker>.